Frequently Asked Questions

 What is functional healthcare?

 Functional healthcare restores the body back to balance.
 The body is a very intelligent structure that is able to regulate itself; however it can become overwhelmed by subluxations, stress, poor nutrition, and or dehydration.
 When this occurs, symptoms occur.
-Dr. Kelli does not treat the symptoms, she knows that this is not the answer.
-She will instead look to the spine and nervous system, utilizing muscle testing to determine the cause.
-She will then utilize chiropractic adjustments, supplements, diet/nutrition, water, and exercise to help restore balance in the body.
+Our chiropractors do not treat the symptoms because that is not the answer.
+They will instead look to the spine and nervous system, utilizing muscle testing to determine the cause.
+They will then utilize chiropractic adjustments, supplements, diet/nutrition, water, and exercise to help restore balance in the body.

 How long are the visits?